ChayaCodes/gmail-task-extractor/README.md

-# Gmail Task Extractor
+# Gmail Event Extractor

 ## Overview

-The Gmail Task Extractor is a Chrome extension designed to enhance productivity by extracting tasks from incoming emails and adding them to Google Calendar.
-Utilizing the InboxSDK, this extension identifies relevant emails, processes them with an AI model, and presents task suggestions in a user-friendly sidebar interface.
+The Gmail Event Extractor is a Chrome extension designed to enhance productivity by extracting events from incoming emails and adding them to Google Calendar.
+Utilizing the InboxSDK, this extension identifies relevant emails, processes them with an AI model, and presents event suggestions in a user-friendly sidebar interface.

 ## Features

-- **Email Processing**: Automatically identifies and extracts tasks from emails in your inbox.
+- **Email Processing**: Automatically identifies and extracts events from emails in your inbox.
-- **AI Integration**: Uses the GROQ API to analyze email content and generate task suggestions.
+- **AI Integration**: Uses the GROQ API to analyze email content and generate event suggestions.
 - **Calendar Integration**: Seamlessly adds tasks and events to Google Calendar.
 - **User Interface**: A sidebar within Gmail that displays task suggestions and allows users to edit or confirm tasks.

 ## Project Structure

 ```
 gmail-task-extractor
 ├── src